What Is an Index Fund and Should I Buy One?

 Pros and Cons of Index Funds

 It helps to understand the benefits and drawbacks before investing in index funds.
-Here are some index funds pros and cons.
+Here are some index fund pros and cons.

 - They have high liquidity.
 Investors can redeem shares on any business day, minus fees and charges.

 - They can diversify a portfolio.
-Index funds provide an opportunity to lower risk through a diverse selection of securities.
+Index funds provide an opportunity to lower risk through a wide selection of securities.

 - They are professionally managed.
 Most index funds are managed by a professional registered with the SEC.

 - They may have fewer fees than actively managed funds.
 Since index funds are passively managed, they typically have much lower fees than actively managed mutual funds.